iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: April 23, 2019 Tuesday

+**Today's Progress**: I started off working on SQL for class.
+It seemed a bit tedious, so I switched to HTML and JavaScript, my personal endeavors.

+**Thoughts**: Maybe I need a better resource than w3schools.com, which I was pointed to by the curriculum.

 ### Day 17: April 22, 2019 Monday

 **Today's Progress**: Today was a bit of a rest day.
 I did make a correction in my assignment just moments before it was due.
 I noticed it and rewrote the function in a couple of minutes.